buddhist-uni/buddhist-uni.github.io/_courses/form.md

 - One story, five countries.
 - Shows how each nation where Buddhism spread adapted the Indic mythology to explain their own local conditions, and gives us a fascinating window into the spread of Buddhism across Asia.

+<i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 7: Social Conflict

 *Parallel to Robinson Chapters 7 and 8 on Sri Lanka and China*

-Let us now take a brief listen to two Buddhists (one Sri Lankan and the other Chinese) chanting themselves to bed.
+As we transition to more contemporary forms of Buddhism, let us set aside *Aspects of Early Buddhist Sociological Thought* for now, and take a brief listen to two Buddhists (one Sri Lankan and the other Chinese) chanting themselves to bed.
 Though not typical of evening services, these two rare recordings capture, for me, something of the beauty of these two traditions:

 {% include content_blurb.html category="av" slug="bojjhanga-suttas_dhammaruwan" %}
 - First, we have this extraordinary recording of a boy in Sri Lanka spontaneously remembering how he chanted Pāli in a past life.